oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

-# Collect Information required for Target Database Provisioning
+# Target Database Provisioning

-In this lab, you will provision an Oracle Base Database VM to use as the target database system.
+In this lab, you will provision an Oracle Base Database VM to use as the Target Database System.

 Estimated Time: 30 mins

 You must create a placeholder target database before beginning a migration to the target environment.
-The following prerequisites must be met on the target database before you begin the Zero Downtime Migration process.

 The placeholder target database is overwritten during migration, but it retains the overall configuration.